HildoBijl/stepwise/frontend/src/ui/form/inputs/README.md

 - `isCursorAtStart`: Gets `(value, cursor)` and checks whether the cursor is at the start.
 Returns a boolean.
 - `isCursorAtEnd`: Gets `(value, cursor)` and checks whether the cursor is at the end.
 Returns a boolean.

 If all these things are defined, then you basically have your input element ready.
 Although some CSS styling might also be wise.
 Just copy another input field to see how things are done there and adjust accordingly.
+The [IntegerInput](./IntegerInput/rendering.js) is a good place to start, as it is one of the more basic types.